iron-io/docs/mq/3/reference/push_queues/index.md

 <h2 id="subscribers">Subscribers</h2>

 Subscribers are simply URL's that IronMQ will post to whenever a message is posted to your queue.
-There are currently three types subscribers supported, all differentiated by the URL scheme (first part of the URL):
+There are currently three types of subscribers supported, all differentiated by the URL scheme (first part of the URL):

 1. **HTTP endpoints:** urls with the  **http** or **https** prefix for instance, http://myapp.com/some/endpoint or https://myapp.com/some/endpoint. **WARNING:** Do not use the following RFC 3986 Reserved Characters  within your in the naming of your subscriber endpoints.
 2. **IronMQ endpoints:** IronMQ endpoints point to another queue on IronMQ.
 Use these to do fan-out to multiple queues.
 More info on the IronMQ URL format below.